noahp-prog/deployment-group-policy/README.md

 First, on your Domain Controller, create a folder and drag the wallpaper you'd like to use into it.</p>
 We're going to share this folder over the network.</p>
-Make not of the path, we're going to need it.
+Make note of the path, we're going to need it.

 ![image](https://github.com/user-attachments/assets/f61ad5bc-753d-4965-bd6f-2f4389443698)